yiiizuo/yiiizuo.github.io/index.md

 Here is **Yi Zuo (左谊)**.

-I am a second-year master's student majoring in **Computer Science and Technology** from the School of Artificial Intelligence at [Xidian University](https://www.xidian.edu.cn/).
+I am a three-year master's student majoring in **Computer Science and Technology** from the School of Artificial Intelligence at [Xidian University](https://www.xidian.edu.cn/).
 Currently, I am working in the **IPIU Lab** (the Key Laboratory of Intelligent Perception and Image Understanding of the Ministry of Education of China).
-Here is [[my resume](./file/zuoyi-2022master-cv.pdf)].
+Here is [[my resume](./file/zuoyi.pdf)].

 <br>

 ## Academic Background

-**<font color='red'>[Highlight]</font> I am looking for a doctoral degree starting in the autumn of 2025.
-If you are interested in me, please contact me!**

-I will reply to any emails related to PhD, if you have not received my reply.
+If you have not received my reply.
 Please try my other email: yzuo_1@stu.xidian.edu.cn.

 - **Sep 2018 - June 2022:** Xidian University (School of Economics and Management-Electronic Commerce).
 - **Sep 2022 - June 2025:** Xidian University (School of Artificial Intelligence-Computer Science and Technology), supervised by [Prof. Cheng Jiao Li](https://scholar.google.com/citations?user=FZbrL2YAAAAJ&hl=en)